 Muscles Emphasized on Incline Bench Press (Upper Pecs)

-What are the bench press muscles worked on an incline bench?
-The angle of the incline means that the upper and lower pecs and front deltoids are stimulated in a different way compared to the flat bench press and the triceps have a reduced role.
+When it comes to incline bench press, muscles worked are the upper and lower pecs and front deltoids.
+Because of the angle, these muscles are stimulated in a different way compared to the flat bench press and the triceps have a reduced role.

-A study that was conducted in 2010 demonstrated that the best incline angle for each muscle as:3
+A study that was conducted in 2010 demonstrated that the best incline angle for each muscle as:13

-This difference in superior upper pec activation has been shown to significantly contribute to more upper pec hypertrophy (muscle growth) compared to other variations of the bench press.5
+This difference in superior upper pec activation has been shown to significantly contribute to more upper pec hypertrophy (muscle growth) compared to other variations of the bench press.15

 In addition the muscles emphasized, these muscles are also used to complete the movement: